Cyber Harassment Definition

 Cyber harassment is when Information and Communications Technology (ICT) is used to harass, control, manipulate or defame a child, adult, business or group without a direct or implied threat of physical harm.
 Unlike physical harassment requiring face-to-face contact, cyber harassment needs the use of ICT and is verbal, sexual, emotional or social abuse of a person, group or organization.
 The cyber troll’s main goal is to get power and control over the victim(s).

 Anyone can be a victim of internet harassment, irrespective of their age or gender.
+In fact, more than one third of Americans experience online harassment and want to see laws changed.

 Forms of Cyber Harassment